 Imagine you're walking through a bustling city.
-The air is filled with the cacophony of car horns, the aroma of street food, and the sight of people rushing by.
+Also, the air is filled with the cacophony of car horns, the aroma of street food, and the sight of people rushing by.
 You see a taxi speeding down the road, smell the coffee brewing in a nearby cafe, and perhaps even feel a pang of loneliness as you observe the hurried pace of life.
 These are all experiences, but some are tangible, while others are intangible.
 That difference lies at the heart of understanding concrete and abstract nouns.

 Main Subheading

 Abstract nouns, on the other hand, represent things that cannot be perceived by our senses.
-They are intangible concepts, ideas, emotions, qualities, or states of being.
+Because of that, they are intangible concepts, ideas, emotions, qualities, or states of being.
 Examples include love, freedom, justice, and happiness.
 You can't see, touch, or smell these things; you can only understand or feel them.
 The distinction between concrete and abstract nouns is fundamental to understanding how we use language to describe both the physical and conceptual realms.
 Recognizing the difference allows us to be more precise and nuanced in our communication.

 Comprehensive Overview